Aggie01/surfs_up/README.md

 * December temperatures are comfortable but can be a little chillier than expected for those who look for a warm evening stroll or evening ocean dive

 ## Recommendations:
-In order to better understand June and December weather conditions in Oahu, Hawaii, the following analysis/query is recommended:
+In order to even better understand June and December weather conditions in Oahu, Hawaii, the following analysis/queries are recommended:
-* Plot the average June and December temperatures
+* Run analysis on which side of Oahu has the best weather conditions in June vs December
+* Collect data on water temperatures for June vs December and present a summary statistics
+* Since W. Avy wants to understand trends in the data, it would be very helpful to do some plotting.
+In other words, plot the average June and December     temperature to visualize occuring trends